axbg/talks/sibiu-web-meetup/presentation/slides.md

 Although WebRTC is well known for media transmission, it can also be used to transmit raw data using a **DataChannel**

-A DataChannel can handle any data, and can be used to transmit raw media when specialized decoding methods are needed
+A DataChannel can handle any data and can be used to transmit raw media when specialized decoding methods are needed

 Each peer can handle 65534 DataChannels, and they can be opened and closed at any time, as negotiation is not needed